Clerks Award Flexibility Extended

 Requirements of a direction under Schedule I

-From the first full pay period on or after 1 July 2020, any direction or request given by an employer under Schedule I has to be in writing; has to say that the employer agrees to FWC arbitration in case of dispute; and can’t be unreasonable.
+From the first full pay period on or after 22 December 2020, any direction or request given by an employer under Schedule I has to be in writing and can't be unreasonable.
+The employer also must agree to FWC arbitration in the case of a dispute.

 Span of hours changes while working at home

-Employees who have agreed with their employer to work from home can also agree to change their span of hours to allow them to work between:
+Employees who have agreed with their employer to work remotely (at home or any other location) can also agree to change their span of hours to allow them to work between:

 - 6am and 10pm, Monday to Friday